Dagcoin is the first cryptocurrency designed for using, not trading – exactly the way money is supposed to be!

 People around the world have the freedom to make fast and cost-effective transactions with their Dagcoin wallets.
 No limits, no restrictions.
 You have control over your money.

-Dagcoin has been granted government licenses for cryptocurrency and is strictly following KYC and AML laws to reduce illegal or criminal transactions of the financial world.
+Dagcoin is strictly following KYC and AML laws to reduce illegal or criminal transactions in the financial world.

 Find merchants all around the world